ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

 ## Grafana server persistent storage claim

-You have to make available for your Grafana server the 2GiB LVM persistent volume you created for it in the [first part of this chapter G035](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md#lvm-storage-set-up).
+You have to make available for your Grafana server the 2GiB LVM persistent volume created in the [first part of this chapter G035](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md#lvm-storage-set-up).
 As usual, configure a persistent volume claim for connecting Grafana to it:

 1. Create a file named `server-grafana.persistentvolumeclaim.yaml` under `resources/`: